parroz/glucam/README.md

    python3 camera_viewer.py
    ```

-3. The preview will appear on the connected screen.
-Press `Ctrl+C` to quit.
+3. The preview window will appear on the connected screen.
+Press `q` to quit.

 ## Notes

 - The script displays video at 1280x720 resolution
-- Uses picamera2's built-in preview which works directly on the Pi's display (no X11 needed)
+- Uses OpenCV for display, which works on the Pi's desktop
-- Must be run on the Raspberry Pi itself with a display connected, or via SSH with X11 forwarding
+- Must be run on the Raspberry Pi itself with a display connected
-- The preview window will appear on the Pi's desktop/screen
+- The script automatically sets the DISPLAY environment variable if needed
+- If running via SSH, you'll need X11 forwarding: `ssh -X user@raspberry-pi-ip`